-- Identifying hazards in the workplace, assessing the risks related to them, and implementing appropriate preventative and protective measures. - Providing and maintaining safe plant and work equipment. - Establishing and enforcing safe methods of work. - Recruiting and appointing personnel who have the skills, abilities and competence commensurate with their role and level of responsibility. - Ensuring that tasks given to employees are consistent with their skills, knowledge and ability to perform. - Ensuring that technical competence is maintained through the provision of refresher training as appropriate. - Promoting awareness of Health and Safety and of good practice through the effective communication or relevant information. - Furnishing sufficient resources needed to meet these objectives.
+- Identifying hazards in the workplace, assessing the risks related to them, and implementing appropriate preventative and protective measures. - Providing and maintaining safe plant and work equipment. - Establishing and enforcing safe methods of work. - Recruiting and appointing personnel who have the skills, abilities and competence commensurate with their role and level of responsibility. - Ensuring that tasks given to employees are consistent with their skills, knowledge and ability to perform. - Ensuring that technical competence is maintained through the provision of refresher training as appropriate. - Promoting awareness of Health and Safety and of good practice through the effective communication or relevant information. - Furnishing sufficient resources needed to meet these objectives to maintain a safe working environment.